docker/docs/docker-for-mac/faqs.md

 ### How do I connect to a container from the Mac?

 Our current recommendation is to publish a port, or to connect from another container.
-Note that this is what you need to do even on Linux if the container is on an overlay network, not a bridge network, as these are not routed.
+This is what you need to do even on Linux if the container is on an overlay network, not a bridge network, as these are not routed.

 For a full explanation and examples, see